pkulik0/argo/README.md

 - `short` - enables a single character flag
 - `long` - enables a multi character flag
-- `positional` - enables a positional argument at the next available position, can't be used with `short` or `long`
+- `positional` - enables a positional argument
 - `required` - makes the argument required
 - `env` - query the environment for the argument value
 - `default` - provides a default value for the argument